 In the future, museum designs in particular can integrate technology to channel a flow of art from their buildings into their neighborhoods and internationally.
 This art, created by artists in residence, can emerge from the input of what will be ubiquitous high speed data, evolutionary robotics and machine learning, information and real-time views of the world channeled into the museum lab.
 In this way, the future museum will be a technologically-based muse and modern day Medici patron of the arts, communicating inspiration and knowledge, navigating the world for society through the vision of artists, to “See what is really there.
 Look at it.
 Look at it”, in the words of American photographer Dorothea Lange (1895-1965).

 Streaming Museum launched in 2008 at the cusp of the expansion of the internet, screen culture and mobile technology.
-It was conceived as a symbolic, conceptual, but potentially practical public art experiment to interconnect the world through shared experiences of international art and visionary ideas.
+It was conceived as a symbolic, conceptual, but potentially practical public art experiment to interconnect the world through shared experiences of international art in all mediums and visionary ideas.
 It would signify the multiple realities of society that are streaming simultaneously.

 Interpreting this within the context of McLuhan’s words that the “medium is the message”, the message of Streaming Museum is about society’s interconnectedness that is uncovered through the medium of internet and communication technologies.

 Imagery is the best way to communicate across cultures and linguistic and geo-political boundaries.
 In the 1930s, Austrian statistician Otto Neurath intended to prove this when he introduced Isotype pictographic characters for print and signage as a universal visual language that would help unify the world.